-1.8 Significant Management Judgements
+1.8 Significant management judgements

-In the view of the Trustees the useful lives of depreciable assets and specifically the Charity's property represents the most significant management judgement with the greatest impact on the financial statements.
+In the view of the Trustees, the useful economic lives of depreciable assets, specifically the Charity's property, and the dilapidations provisions for leased properties represent the most significant management judgement with the greatest impact on the financial statements.

-1.9 Government and Other Grants
+1.9 Government and other grants

 Social Housing Grant (SHG) is receivable from the Homes England and is recognised in income over the expected useful life of the housing property structure and components under the accruals model.
 SHG due from the HE or received in advance is included as a current asset or liability.
-SHG received in respect of revenue expenditure is credited to the income and expenditure account in the same period as the expenditure to which it relates.
+SHG received in respect of revenue expenditure is credited to the income and expenditure account in the same period as the expenditure to which it relates

-1.10 Going Concern
+1.10 Going concern